iskendria-pub/iskendria/README.md

 should not be able to use the system when her saldo is zero.
 She should be able to buy new credits to continue usage of the system.

-AX-90: Each person has the following optional attributes:
+AX-90: Each person has the following optional properties:
-* Institution.
+* institution.
-* Telephone number.
+* telephone number.
-* Address.
+* address.
-* Zip code.
+* zip code.
-* Country.
+* country.
-* Government ID.
+* government ID.
-* Biography.
+* biography.
+* biography format, see AX-1030.

 The Client tool should allow her to add and edit these.